 Open House Photos

-I had been to Agape Flight’s Open House in March 2022 and was amazed to find such a substantial ministry so close to my new home in Florida.
-I determined to visit them again to better understand their accomplishments and future plans.
+We’d visited Agape Flight’s Open House in March 2022 and were thrilled to discover them to be a ministry that makes a substantial difference.
+We determined to visit them again to better understand their accomplishments and future plans.
 First, a few photos from the Open House.
 Then the Interview …

 Note, you can enlarge a photo and then swipe from photo to photo after you enlarge.

-PHOTOS… L to R: Front of facility, hundreds of open house guests, both planes on runway (the one on left was destroyed in a riot weeks after), Embraer 110, Batmobile, Our Editor with the Embraer, another shot of the open house guests.
+PHOTOS… L to R: Front of facility, both planes on runway (the one on left was destroyed in a riot weeks after), Embraer 110, Batmobile, one of our editors with the Embraer, hundreds of visitors!

-I sat down with Allen Speer, CEO of Agape Flights, and Abby Duncan, Communications Manager, on July 27, 2022 [Team Page here].
-I’d already heard Agape’s presentation at our church a few weeks earlier, and later attended their Open House as shown above.
-Now for this interview, I had two main questions that I wanted to ask.
-I hope the answers will open new doors of understanding of this effective and God-serving ministry.
+We sat down with Allen Speer, CEO of Agape Flights, and Abby Duncan, Communications Manager, on July 27, 2022 [Team Page here].
+We’d already heard Agape’s presentation at a church a few weeks earlier, and later attended their Open House as shown above.
+Now for this interview, we had two main questions.
+We hope the answers will open new doors of understanding of this effective and God-serving ministry.

 PHOTO: Abby Duncan, Agape Flights Communications Manager